-Shanklin Beach is a one of the Isle of Wight’s best known beaches with long stretches of golden sand and a gentle sloping shore it is ideal for sun bathing or swimming.
+Shanklin Beach is a one of the Isle of Wight’s best-known beaches with long stretches of golden sand and a gently sloping shore it is ideal for sunbathing or swimming.

 Shanklin Beach is over a mile long in total so there is plenty of space even in the height of the summer season, it has a traditional ‘bucket & spade’ atmosphere and currently holds a Seaside award.

 The Esplanade is separated from the beach by a high sea wall and here you will find a range of shops selling all you need for a day by the sea.
 There are a number of cafes around for those wanting to eat out and if you tire of sunbathing and swimming you can try your hand at crazy golf, bowling, arcades, go-carting and for the little ones there are some great indoor play areas.